How Can We Save Coral? Coral Reefs Are In Danger

 Destructive Fishing Methods

-One of the most accessible means to catch fish is using cyanide and dynamite.
+One of the most accessible ways to catch fish is cyanide and dynamite.
 But these practices can't target one species.
 Specifically, they harm everything and permanently so where they are used.
-Harming coral reefs affects the whole reef ecosystem, and along these lines, promptly affects the livelihood of related anglers.
+Harming coral reefs affects the whole reef ecosystem and, along these lines, promptly affects the livelihood of related anglers.

 Unsustainable Tourism

-Tourism is one of the biggest industries and produces a lot of income for nations.
+Tourism is one of the biggest industries in the world and produces a lot of income for nations.
 When unregulated, tourism tensions can harm the general environment: reckless divers, unsecured boat anchors, hotels discharging untreated wastewater (polluting the water, making sedimentation, while empowering the development of algae that rival corals).

 Pollution

-Pollution from inland human activities can harm coral reefs, especially when moved by rivers into coastal waters.
+Pollution from inland human activities can harm coral reefs, especially when rivers move them into coastal waters.
 Nutrient enhancement (eutrophication) advances the growth of algae.
-Macro-algae then inhabit the substrates used by coral larvae.
-Once these algae multiply, the reef can't recover, and this case is often irreversible.
-Whether it is plastic or chemical, pollution has extreme results on marine ecosystems, which is hard to recuperate.
+Macroalgae then inhabit the substrates used by coral larvae.
+Once these algae multiply, the reef can't recover, and this is often irreversible.
+Whether it is plastic or chemical, pollution harms marine ecosystems, which are hard to recuperate.

 Trade for Aquariums

 Approximately 20 million tropical fish and 12 million hard corals are sold annually, primarily to private people (UN, 2003).
-The majority of the marine aquariums are provided with species caught in nature.
-Dangers from this trade include using cyanide for collection, over-abuse of target species, and significant degrees of mortality related to poor maintenance and transportation.
+The majority of marine aquariums contain species caught in nature.
+The dangers of this trade include the use of cyanide for collection, over-exploitation of target species, and significant mortality associated with inadequate maintenance and transportation.

 Coral Diseases

-In 10 years, the rate of diseases created in corals seems to have expanded significantly, adding to the deterioration of coral reef habitats throughout the world.
+In 10 years, the rate of diseases created in corals seems to have expanded significantly, adding to the deterioration of coral reef habitats worldwide.

 Invasive Species